law-chain-hot/mk-guide/README.md

     {
         element: ".step2",
         description: "Tap in here, and focus it (shouldFocus: true)"
-        shouldFocus: ture // optional: focus the element when you highlight it },
+        shouldFocus: true // optional: focus the element when you highlight it },
     {
         element: "box3",